NetApp-StorageGRID/StorageGRID-PowerShell-Module/README.md

 Installation
 ------------

-The recommended way to install the PowerShell Module is through the new Install-Module Cmdlet available in PowerShell 5.
-Consider installing [PowerShell 5](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or [PowerShell 6](https://github.com/PowerShell/PowerShell#get-powershell) which supports Linux, Mac OS X and Windows.
+The recommended way to install the PowerShell Module is through the new Install-Module Cmdlet available since PowerShell 5.
+Consider installing [PowerShell 5](https://www.microsoft.com/en-us/download/details.aspx?id=50395) or [PowerShell 6](https://github.com/PowerShell/PowerShell#get-powershell).
+PowerShell 6 now supports Linux, Mac OS X and Windows.

-To install the Cmdlets for the current user only run
+To install the Cmdlets only for the current user run

 ```powershell
 Install-Module -Name StorageGRID-Webscale -Scope CurrentUser